MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/how-to/deep-linking.md

 :::image type="content" source="media/deep-linking/sent-email.png" alt-text="Email sent using button Share account." border="false":::

-Open the email, and copy the deep link to the selected account and you'll be taken directly to the account details screen in the **Account deep linking** app, instead of the default browse screen.
+Open the email, and copy the deep link that points to the selected account, and you'll be taken directly to the account details screen in the **Account deep linking** app, instead of the default browse screen.

 :::image type="content" source="media/deep-linking/app-opened-from-email.png" alt-text="App opened using the link from the email." border="false":::